flamewing/ultra-dma-queue/README.md

         * 1030(166/31) cycles if queue became full with the second command;
         * 1040(167/32) cycles otherwise.

-As can be seen, you are wasting *hundreds of cycles* by using the Sonic3\_Complete version... but even more than you think when you note the (\*) above: the VDP has issues with DMAs that cross a 128kB boundary in ROM; the Sonic3\_Complete tries to handle this, but is overzealous — it breaks up transfers that cross a **32**kB boundary instead.
+As can be seen, you are wasting *hundreds of cycles* by using the Sonic3\_Complete version... but even more than you think when you note the (\*) above: the VDP has issues with DMAs that cross a 128 kB boundary in ROM; the Sonic3\_Complete tries to handle this, but is overzealous — it breaks up transfers that cross a **32** kB boundary instead.
 Thus, loads of DMAs are broken into two that should not be broken at all... leading to several hundreds of wasted cycles.
 The function is bad enough that manually breaking up the transfers would be much faster — potentially 2/3 of the time.

 So, how does my optimized function compare with this?

-There are two basic versions you can select with a flag during assembly: the "competitor" to stock S2/stock S&K versions, which does not care whether or not transfers cross a 128kB boundary; and the "competitor" to Sonic3\_Complete version, which is 128kB safe.
-Both of them are safe for RAM sources, and done so in an optimized way that has zero cost -- the functions would not be faster without this added protection.
-The times for the non-128kB-safe version are:
+There are three basic versions you can select with flags during assembly:

+* the "competitor" to stock S2 version: does not care whether the transfer crosses a 128 kB boundary, and is not safe for use with RAM sources.
+This version runs in:
+    * 48(11/0) cycles if the queue was full;
+    * 160(27/9) cycles otherwise.
+* the "competitor" to stock S&K version: also does not care whether the transfer crosses a 128 kB boundary, but it *is* safe for use with RAM sources.
+This version (the default) runs in:
-* 48(11/0) cycles if the queue was full at the start;
+    * 48(11/0) cycles if the queue was full;
-* 194(33/9) cycles otherwise.
+    * 184(29/9) cycles otherwise.

-The times for the 128kB-safe version are:
+* the "competitor" to Sonic3\_Complete version, which is 128 kB safe *and* is safe for use with RAM sources.
+This version runs in:

-* 48(11/0) cycles if the queue was full at the start (as always);
+    * 48(11/0) cycles if the queue was full full at the start (as always);
-* 214(37/9) cycles for DMA transfers that do not need to be split into two;
+    * 200(32/9) cycles if the DMA does not cross a 128kB boundary;
-* 252(46/9) cycles if the first piece of the DMA filled the queue;
+    * 222(37/9) cycles if the DMA crosses a 128kB boundary, and the first piece fills the queue (second piece is discarded)
-* 368(64/16) cycles if both pieces of the DMA were queued.
+    * 334(52/17) cycles if the DMA crosses a 128kB boundary, and the queue has space for both pieces (both pieces queued)

 I will leave comparisons to whoever want to make them; however, I *will* mention that if you use SonMapEd-generated DPLCs and you are using the Sonic3\_Complete function, you are easily wasting thousands of cycles every frame.